fasyaAlvyan/Learning_Python/README.md

 ## Learning_Python
-This repository created for basic python project python project
+*This repository created for basic python project*